fenris123/Roman-emperors-web-crawler/README.md

 You must insert the wikipedia page and how many sucessors do you want to know.
 The number of generations must be inserted using numbers, not text.

+The program requires the beautifull soup library.
+You must install it if it's not installed.

 WARNING:
 WARNING:
 WARNING: